formester/formester-site/content/blog/single-page-vs-multi-page-forms.md

 published: true
 ---

+Do you need a single-page form or a multi-page form?
+There has been much debate about which provides a better user experience.
+However, the answer may not be so definitive.
+There are advantages and disadvantages to both.
+Deciding which is most appropriate depends on the context of your form.

 ![Illustration of Single Page vs Multi Page Forms](/img/single-page-vs-multi-page-forms.png 'Illustration of Single Page vs Multi Page Forms')

 ## Single Page Form